Other Italian Concerns

 What could happen next

-Now, let us leave behind the political scene, and think about the existing problems that the people of Italy are facing today, which again take us back to the earthquake refugees, and the overseas refugees, because they seem to be the most urgent things that need the attention of the authorities.
+Now, let us leave behind the political scene, and think about the existing problems that the people of Italy are facing today, which again take us back to the earthquake refugees, and the overseas refugees, because they are the most urgent things that need the attention of the authorities.
 Okay, we can say that the onsite authorities know already what they should do, because they have been instructed from the previous government, so, they can carry on doing what they know, but it may soon come a time that they need new directions.
-Now, if there is no new government formed soon, who is going to say what needs to be done, one may ask?
+Now, if there is no new government, who is going to say what needs to be done, one may ask?
 So, there are many things that the Italian people should be concerned about today.
 But let us look back at the refugees’ situation.

 Today refugees’ situation

 I believe that we have said a few things in this article, and there is a lot more that could be said, but what is at the top of my mind are the refugees that need help.
-Now the earthquake refugees need a roof over their head now, because it is cold over there in winter, and then they need their houses rebuilt, as promised from the Italian government, when the earthquake struck; I believe that this has partly been achieved the rest remain to be seen.
+Now the earthquake refugees need a roof over their head, because it is cold over there in winter, and then they need their houses rebuilt, as promised from the Italian government, when the earthquake struck; I believe that this has partly been achieved the rest remain to be seen.

 Let us explain how Italy is run